CasperLabs/stests/docs/generators.md

 - `--deploys-per-second`
 	- Max. number of deploys to dispatch per second.
+    - Defaults to zero, i.e. dispatch as many as possible

 - `--execution-mode`
 	- Generator execution mode - sequential | periodical